hikmatfarhat-ndu/git/README.md

 +third version of file1.txt
 ```

-The above says that the version in the working tree has an extra line "third version of file1.txt" which doesn't exist in the index.
+The above says that the version in the working tree (b) has an extra line "third version of file1.txt" which doesn't exist in the index (a).
 In general, a line preceded with '-' means it is in ```a``` but not in ```b``` and '+' it is in ```b``` not in ```a```.
-We can also show the difference between working tree and the last commit.
+We can also show the difference between working tree (b) and the last commit (a).

 ```bash
 >git diff HEAD #or git diff master or main